 Captura offers a critical tool in the fight against climate change utilizing unique

 gigaton-scalable Direct Ocean Capture (DOC) technology developed at Caltech.

 Founded in 2021 utilizing technology developed in Caltech’s laboratories, Captura provides low-cost atmospheric carbon removal by leveraging the world’s largest natural CO2 absorber – the ocean.
-With minimal impacts on the environment and using only renewable electricity and ocean water as inputs, our patented electrodialysis process generates a stream of pure CO2 that can then be sequestered or utilized to make other low-carbon products.
+With minimal impacts on the environment and using only renewable electricity and seawater as inputs, our patented electrodialysis process generates a stream of measurable CO2 that can then be permanently and safely stored or utilized to make low-carbon products.